SohamShrivastava/NextWordGenerator-Streamlit/README.md

 # Next Word Prediction App

 This repository contains a Streamlit-based application for next-word prediction, developed under the guidance of Professor Nipun Batra at IIT Gandhinagar.
 The app is trained on *The Adventures of Sherlock Holmes* by Arthur Conan Doyle and provides meaningful predictions for user-input text.
+This was done with the collaboration of [Vansh](https://github.com/VanshOnGit).

 ## Features
 - **Trained Dataset**: Utilizes text from *The Adventures of Sherlock Holmes* to generate predictions.